-The new Cayenne is due out in 2017, as a 2018 model, and when it arrives it should offer improved dynamics, fuel efficiency and performance thanks to the SUV version of the Volkswagen Group’s MLB platform.
+The new Cayenne is due out in late 2017, as a 2018 model, and when it arrives should offer improved dynamics, fuel efficiency and performance thanks to the SUV version of the Volkswagen Group’s MLB platform.
 The platform made its debut in the 2017 Audi Q7 and has since appeared in the 2017 Bentley Bentayga and 2018 Audi Q5.
 It will also appear in the next VW Touareg as well as Lamborghini’s Urus SUV.

 The benefits of the platform are lighter weight and improved rigidity, brought about by a combination of high-strength steel, aluminum and even some carbon fiber in the mix.
 We’re expecting the new Cayenne to weigh as much as 220 pounds less than the current model, which in base trim still weighs in at almost 4,500 lb.

-Powertrains are expected to mirror the lineup in the current Cayenne.
-This means a naturally-aspirated V-6 for the base Cayenne, a turbocharged V-6 for the mid-range Cayenne S, a plug-in hybrid setup for the Cayenne S E-Hybrid, and a twin-turbocharged V-8 for the Cayenne Turbo.
-Given the VW Group’s diesel emissions scandal, which affects the current Cayenne Diesel, it’s not clear if this new model will still offer an oil-burner here in the United States.
-One will be offered overseas, though.
+Powertrains are expected to mostly mirror the lineup in the current Cayenne.
+V-6 engines will feature in base and mid-range Cayenne S models.
+A plug-in hybrid setup will be used for a new Cayenne E-Hybrid (instead of the current Cayenne S E-Hybrid), and a twin-turbocharged V-8 for the Cayenne Turbo.
+A high-performance plug-in hybrid setup will also feature in a new Cayenne Turbo S E-Hybrid, just like in the Panamera range.
+Given the VW Group’s diesel emissions scandal, don't expect a replacement for the current Cayenne Diesel in the United States.
+One should be offered overseas, though.

-Inside, expect a design similar to interior of the new Panamera.
+Inside, expect a design similar to interior of the Panamera.
 There will be less physical buttons thanks to an improved touchscreen interface.
 There will also be improved infotainment and connectivity options, plus more electronic driver aids complete with semi-autonomous features.

-2017 Porsche PanameraEnlarge Photo
+2017 Porsche Panamera